 - Archaeological Excavations

-- · Archaeological Soundings
+- Archaeological soundings

 - · Archaeological Prospecting

-- · Archaeological Reports
+- Archaeological Reports

-- · Archaeological Inventories
+- Archaeological Inventories

-- · Archaeological Emergencies
+- Archaeological Emergencies

-- Surveillance and monitoring of construction sites
+- · Surveillance and monitoring of works

-- · Proposals for B.I.C. designations.
-[Heritage sites]
+- · Proposals for B.I.C. declaration

-- · Underwater Archaeological Charts
+- Underwater Archaeological Charts

 - Archaeological projects

-- · Environmental reports
+- Environmental reports

 - · Archaeological impact reports

-Sites with metal objects can be looked into from the surface with detection radars, which allow us to discover the anomalies produced in the magnetic field by the metal.
+For sites with metal objects, it is possible to investigate from the surface with detection radars, which allow us to discover the anomalies produced in the magnetic field by the metal.
 Sites such as wooden wrecks require a fairly close approach by divers in order to be able to draw a detailed plan.